 Mood tracking diaries, daily thought records, and other therapeutic journaling exercises are easy to send at regular intervals to clients with Quenza, improving the likelihood that they’ll engage with and benefit from them.

 These are quite simply Pathways, with each daily or weekly Activity sent as a separate step, as pictured:

 Like all Pathways you create with Quenza, you can set the intervals between each step to determine when your client will receive each journal exercise.
-You can even modify this Stress Diary Expansion to get a feel for how to create Pathways before designing your own!
+You can even modify the Quenza Stress Diary Expansion to get a feel for how to create Pathways before designing your own!

 Digital exercises give you a far, far more efficient way to personalize your therapy tools to clients’ unique needs, interests, and capabilities.
 And with the right online tools, like Quenza’s Activity and Pathway Builders, you’re free to fine-tune each psychology activity so they promote maximum engagement!

-Use this resource as your guide when you’re designing therapy exercises for those you help, and take a look inside our Therapy Tools archive if you’re after more inspiration for your sessions.
+Use this resource as your guide when you’re designing therapy exercises for those you help, and take a look inside our Wellness Coaching Guide if you’re looking for complementary tools and resources.

 We hope this article was helpful.
 Don’t forget to start your 1 month, 1 dollar trial of Quenza’s toolkit to customize dozens of science-based therapy exercises for your clients today.